Self-service deployment FAQ

 As soon as you submit the request, it's automatically approved.
-Within a minute or two, you will be able to see the database access credentials on the LCS environment details page.
+Within a minute or two, you are able to see the database access credentials on the LCS environment details page.
 You can use the credentials to connect to the SQL database.

-The credentials are valid for eight hours, and then they will expire.
-After the credentials expire, you will have to request access again.
+The credentials are valid for eight hours, and then they expire.
+After the credentials expire, you have to request access again.

 Access log files